sandeepjha11/Kotak-Neo/README.md

 # Step 7 - Submit the totp on the QR code page to complete the Totp registration

-# mobile_number: registered mobile number
+# mobile_number: registered mobile number with the country code.
 # ucc: Unique Client Code which you will find in mobile application/website under profile section
 # totp: Time-based One-Time Password recieved on google authenticator application
 # totp_login generates the view token and session id used to generate trade token